aliumujib/Nibo/README.md

 * Pick a origin location and a destination location (like Uber)
  - Can be customized to match the theme of your app
  - Can use custom map markers for each location
+* Get directions, distance and time from directions API

 What does the UI look like?
 ----------------------------